rocco-save/dataprotectionscholarsnetwork.github.io/content/en/post/InternationalDPday.md

+---
+date: 2021-12-23
+description: "We hope to see you there!"
+title: "DPSN Event on International Data Protection Day"
+disable_share: true

+---

 # DPSN Event on International Data Protection Day

 On 28 January 2022, coinciding with the international Data Protection Day, the DPSN will organise the first ever international quick meet-up of data protection law researchers.